smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 * Display > Change resolution > set res and hz (all monitors) > Apply
 * Display > Change resolution > check use NVIDIA color settings set BPC (8bpc or 10bpc) and output dynamic range to full (0-255 rgb) (all monitors) > Apply
 * Display > Adjust desktop color settings > Digital vibrance 100% (all monitors) > Apply
-* Display > Adjust desktop size and position > No scaling* seems to be the best option keeping native rendering
+* Display > Adjust desktop size and position > No scaling
-* Display > Adjust desktop size and position > Perform scaling on display or gpu (gpu scaling with new cards seems to be the move test or leave default)
+* Display > Adjust desktop size and position > Perform scaling on display (gpu scaling is fine)
 * Display > Set up G-SYNC > check Enable settings for the selected display model if you are using gsync (check 🟩 for more info)
 * toggling gsync/freesync(on monitor/NvCpl) can reset digital vibrance/ACM turn vibrance up* and ACM off* again
 * Display > Set up multiple displays > set your *Primary display